 Dr. Joel Bervell

-Joel earned his BA in Molecular Cellular Developmental Biology at Yale University, where he was active in student government and community mentorship.
-He went on to complete a Master’s in Medical Science at Boston University and clinical research at Providence Hospital before attending Washington State University’s Elson S. Floyd College of Medicine.
-There, he served as Medical Student Council President, founded the Coug Health Academic Mentoring Program (CHAMP), and co-founded a chapter of the Student National Medical Association to expand opportunities for underrepresented students in medicine.
+Long before his audience reached millions, Joel was organizing around inequity inside medicine itself.
+He earned his BA in Molecular Cellular Developmental Biology from Yale University before completing a Master's in Medical Science at Boston University.
+He later attended Washington State University Elson S. Floyd College of Medicine, where he served as Medical Student Council President, founded the Coug Health Academic Mentoring Program (CHAMP), and helped expand opportunities for underrepresented students pursuing medicine.
+His academic work has been published in the Journal of Bone and Joint Surgery and the Clinical Journal of the American Society of Nephrology.

 Social Media